 All passengers starting their journey at a UK airport and those transferring from international flights at a UK airport are required to be aware of the following:

-Each airline has its own policy with regards to the number and size of cabin baggage allowed onboard.
-Passengers should check with their airline before arriving at the airport on the number and size of bags permitted.
+Each airline has its own policy with regards to cabin baggage allowance.
+Passengers should check their airlines hand baggage regulations prior to arriving at the airport.

 Click here for information on liquids